mcmakler/swagger-gin-generator/README.md

 ```

 As in gin router, you can add GET, POST, DELETE, HEAD, OPTIONS, PATCH and PUT request.
-These functions has more parameters than in gin.
+These functions have more parameters than in gin.
 Here is the GET request example.

 ## GET-example